- Sackboy: A Big Adventure

 The game also offers a ton of user-created content and a marketplace where you can download new skins, maps, features, and a lot more.
 A lot of the popular content tends to be free, but some do need to be purchased with Minecoins, which are purchased with real money.
 Still, there's so much to do in Minecraft even without looking at the marketplace that you shouldn't grow tired any time soon.

 Fall Guys took the internet by storm after it released and hasn't slowed down much since.
 With Wipeout-inspired obstacle courses, players compete against up to 59 others as the challenges get harder and harder the further you progress.
 To win the full round, you'll need to be the last man standing and get the crown.
-New seasons of content are expected to hit frequently, with the latest being winter-themed for the holidays.
+New seasons of content hit frequently, as well as new costumes.